MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 \right\}
 \pi_0 $$

-* **Null distribution**: a distribution of simulated sample statistics created under the assumption that the null hypothesis is true

-* **Simulation methods to create the null distribution**: a process of using a computer program (e.g., R) to simulate many samples that we would expect based on the null hypothesis.

-    R code to use simulation methods for one categorical variable to find the p-value, `one_proportion_test`, is shown below.

-    ``` r
-    one_proportion_test(probability_success = xx, # Null hypothesis value
-          sample_size = xx, # Enter sample size
-          number_repetitions = 1000, # Enter number of simulations
-          as_extreme_as = xx, # Observed statistic
-          direction = "xx", # Specify direction of alternative hypothesis
-          summary_measure = "proportion") # Reporting proportion or number of successes?
-    ```

 * **P-value**: the probability of the value of the observed sample statistic or a value more extreme, if the null hypothesis were true.

     * To write in context include: